 6.3.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Use the language-provided intrinsics whenever bit manipulations are necessary, especially those that occupy more than one integer.

 Use the intrinsic procedure bit_size to determine the size of the bit model supported by the kind of integer in use.